-7) Cemetery and Mortuary Endowment Care and Pre-need Merchandise Funds

-The Company owns and operates several endowment care cemeteries, for which it has established and maintains an endowment care fund.
+7) Cemetery and Mortuary Endowment Care and Pre-need Merchandise Funds has established and maintains an endowment care fund.
 The Company records a liability to the fund for each space sold at current statutory rates.
 The Company is not required to transfer assets to the fund until the spaces are fully paid for.
 As of December 31, 2000 and 1999 the Company had transferred \$20,373 and \$179,939, respectively in excess of the required contribution to the fund.